BrandonXu6106/obsidianpublish/content/thoughts/search.md

 - Aiming to create a large scale digital [library](library.md) that included _historical_ knowledge
 - Critiques
   - Poor quality of scanning
-  - [[privacy|Privacy]] -- Google would gain access into detailed insights about what people were reading
+  - [[privacy.md|Privacy]] -- Google would gain access into detailed insights about what people were reading
     - Historically, librarians focussed heavily on this, sometimes even going to jail due to resisting handing over library records
 - 2005 Class Action Lawsuit by author and copyright holders' organizations: theft of books
   - 2008 settlement: Google agreed to pay copyright holders; revenue from orphan works; access through libraries